Projective, Sparse, and Learnable Latent Position Network Models: NEW FRAMEWORK

 \subsection{Rectangular Latent Position Model}

-For rectangular LPMs, we impose further citeria on the basic sparse LPM.
+For rectangular LPMs, we impose further criteria on the basic sparse LPM.
 The latent space is assumed to be Euclidean ($S = \mathbb{R}^d$).
 The continuum of observation windows $H(t)$ are defined by the nested regions

-where $g(t) = t^{p/d}$ for $0 \leq p\leq 1$ is a smoothly increasing differentiable function that controls the rate at which the observation window grows for the latent position coordinates.
+where $g(t) = t^{p/d}$ for $0 \leq p\leq 1$ controls the rate at which the observation window grows for the latent position coordinates.
 The growth rate in the auxiliary dimension is chosen to be $2^{-d} t^{1- p}$ to ensure that the volume of $H(t)$ is $t$.
 We further assume that

-which ensures that the average distance between a node and its neighbors remains bounded as $n$ grows.
+to ensure that the average distance between a node and its neighbors remains bounded as $n$ grows.
 We now demonstrate the projectivity and sparsity of rectangular LPMs as Theorems~\ref{projective} and \ref{sparsity}.

 \begin{theorem} Rectangular sparse latent position network models define a projective sequence of models. \end{theorem} \begin{proof} Provided in \S \ref{projectiveproof} \end{proof}